 Bird listing and eBird

 A common activity of birdwatchers is to visit a location and make a list of all species seen.
 This simple activity, when pooled across many birdwatchers and visits, and collated in the same place, can yield a large amount of valuable information about the distribution and abundance of birds.
 The Bird Count India partnership works with the global platform eBird to facilitate the collection & collation of birding lists, and to summarise and display the results in meaningful ways.
 The result has been a sharp increase in the amount of information from India in the eBird database.
-Since January 2014, over 2 million observations from India have been uploaded to eBird, with over 150,000 new observations added every month.
-This inflow of data has allowed the creation of fairly detailed, interactive maps of bird distributions, better understanding of the seasonality of migration, and much more. [images: 2 million image; example map; example barchart]
+Since 2014, around 20 thousand birdwatchers have uploaded more than 15 million observations, covering all states and union territories from more than 600 districts, with over 150,000 new observations added every month.
+This inflow of data has allowed the creation of fairly detailed, interactive maps of bird distributions, better understanding of the seasonality of migration, and much more.

 Events & Projects

-The Bird Count India partnership runs, or helps facilitate an number of bird-related events and projects across the country.
+The Bird Count India partnership runs, or helps facilitate a number of bird-related events across the country.
 These include:

 .. and more.

-These events and projects have helped spread the idea of 'birding to make a difference' and have contributed to the emergence of structured and systematic projects, including:
+These events have helped spread the idea of 'birding to make a difference' and have contributed to the emergence of structured and systematic projects, including: